AkashAkuthota/Monitoring-And-Maintaining-Cardiac-Health-using-Machine-Learning-Model/README.md

 ---

-> *This project demonstrates the practical application of ensemble machine learning techniques for real-world healthcare prediction problems.*
+> *This project demonstrates the real-world application of ensemble machine learning techniques for healthcare risk prediction and decision support.*

+---